Jon-jon Jalosjos: Business career

 Apart from other business ventures within his family, Jalosjos also serves as President and Chief Executive Officer of Television and Production Exponents (TAPE) Inc., then-producer of the longest-running noontime variety show Eat Bulaga! after Tony Tuviera's forced retirement in March 2023.

 In 2023, he and his brother Bullet were linked in the internal rift between TAPE and Eat Bulaga!s main hosts Tito Sotto, Vic Sotto, and Joey de Leon, which led to their abrupt departure from the company, but not leaving Eat Bulaga! itself, on May 31, 2023.

 In 2024, Jalosjos Jr. steps down as President and Chief Executive Officer of Television and Production Exponents (TAPE) Inc. and succeeded by Malou Choa-Fagar.
+Choa-Fagar then headed the government-run PTV-4, meanwhile Jalosjos Jr returned to his post as President and CEO of TAPE Inc. before the company was liquidated by the government in November 2025.

 Personal life

 Jalosjos is married to Marjorie Nepomuceno Jalosjos, who served as barangay captain of Barangay Patawag, Liloy, Zamboanga del Norte, president of the Liga ng mga Barangay Zamboanga Peninsula, and currently as Assistant Secretary for Special Concerns of the Department of the Interior and Local Government.

 Their son, Romeo "Potz" Flores Jalosjos III was known as the first evictee of PBB: Teen Clash 2010.

-Their families are also has a long time friendship with the families of fellow politicians Manny Villar.